Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles and onset of condensation: Spherical symmetry

 There is no obvious isothermal sequence of mechanically stable macrostates that connects the gaseous equilibrium macrostates at $\hat{T}>\hat{T}_\mathrm{t}$ and the mixed-phase macrostates at $\hat{T}<\hat{T}_\mathrm{t}$.
 The nontrivial nature of mechanical stability in self-gravitating clusters makes it unlikely to exist.
 Nevertheless, the transition as encoded in the curves of Fig.~\ref{fig:13} for the canonical ensemble is discontinuous in the sense that the order parameter vanishes abruptly at $\hat{T}_\mathrm{X}$ on the way up in temperature and jumps to a nonzero value at $\hat{T}_\mathrm{H}$ on the way down.
 Effects of hysteresis are an intrinsic feature of this transition.

 The instabilities at $\hat{T}_\mathrm{H}$ and $\hat{T}_\mathrm{X}$ leave their characteristic signatures also in the entropy plot of Fig.~\ref{fig:14}(a).
 Here they begin at points of infinite slope and proceed along vertical lines.
 On the way to lower temperature, the instability (at $\hat{T}_\mathrm{H}$) requires extraction of entropy (or heat) in order to maintain the same $\hat{T}$.
 On the way up in temperature, the instability (at $\hat{T}_\mathrm{X}$) requires heat to be added for the same purpose.
-While heat is extracted at $\hat{T}_\mathrm{H}$ and added at $\hat{T}_\mathrm{H}$, both instabilities are associated with a decrease in free energy [Fig.~\ref{fig:13}(a)].
+While heat is extracted at $\hat{T}_\mathrm{H}$ and added at $\hat{T}_\mathrm{X}$, both instabilities are associated with a decrease in free energy [Fig.~\ref{fig:13}(a)].

 In an astrophysical context, the relatively fast processes triggered by the mechanical instability are more appropriately described within the microcanonical ensemble.
 There is little opportunity for heat exchange during the time it takes the cluster to settle down in a new macrostate in the wake of a mechanical instability.
 The thermodynamic equilibrium state is then identified as the one with the highest entropy when plotted versus energy as in Fig.~\ref{fig:14}(b).
-Mechanical instabilities now occur at $\hat{E}_\mathrm{l}$ on the way to lower energies and at $\hat{E}_\mathrm{h}$ on the way to higher energies.
+Mechanical instabilities now occur at $\hat{E}_\mathrm{l}$ on the way down and at $\hat{E}_\mathrm{h}$ on the way up in energy.
 In both instances the instability is associated with an entropy increase, $\Delta\hat{S}_\mathrm{l}$ and $\Delta\hat{S}_\mathrm{h}$, respectively.

-It is instructive to compare the endpoints of the mechanical instabilities in the two ensembles as is done in the entropy plots \ref{fig:14}(a) and \ref{fig:15}(a) as well as in the caloric curves depicted in of Figs.~\ref{fig:13}(b) and \ref{fig:15}(b).
-In the microcanonical ensemble, the instability occurs at a local maximum or minimum $\hat{S}$ when plotted versus $\hat{T}$ and points of infinite slope of the caloric curve as identified in panels (a) and (b) of Fig.~\ref{fig:15}, respectively.
+It is instructive to compare the endpoints of the mechanical instabilities in the two ensembles as is done in the entropy plots of Figs.~\ref{fig:14}(a) and \ref{fig:15}(a) as well as in the caloric curves depicted in Figs.~\ref{fig:13}(b) and \ref{fig:15}(b).
+In the microcanonical ensemble, the instability occurs at a local maximum or minimum of $\hat{S}$ when plotted versus $\hat{T}$ and at points of infinite slope of the caloric curve as identified in panels (a) and (b) of Fig.~\ref{fig:15}, respectively.
 The end state at $\hat{E}_\mathrm{l}$ ($\hat{E}_\mathrm{h}$) has higher (lower) temperature, but both end states have higher entropy.